Driving Without Insurance

-If you have received a court summons or a postal requisition for driving without insurance, it's a good idea to seek some advice.
+If you have received a Single Justice Procedure Notice, court summons or a postal requisition for driving without insurance, it's a good idea to seek some advice.
 Don't forget that as well as the risk of disqualification for the offence itself, if you already have points on your driving licence, you could be liable to a minimum six month disqualification under the totting up of points provisions.

 The position is even more serious if you are a new driver.
 DVLA will automatically revoke your driving licence if you reach 6 points within two years of passing your first test.

 To succeed with a prosecution for driving without insurance, all that the prosecution must show is that you were driving a vehicle on a road or public place.
 It is then up to you to prove that you have valid insurance.

 If the place is not a road or is not a public place, then the prosecution should fail.
 The public still have access to many private car parks.
 Therefore 'private' car parks can still be classed as public places.

 We will advise whether there is a defence or special reasons argument available for driving without insurance and will represent you at the hearing.